Skip to main content

 Share how you feel in a simple open way about the behaviour – “When you vape, I worry about your health.
 I would like to help you work out what you want to do about vaping.”

 If they say they have not tried it, share how you feel in a simple open way.
 “I know some kids are trying vaping.
 If you do try it, I would want to know so we can talk about it.”
-Look out for changes in behaviour for signs of nicotine withdrawal.
+Look out for changes in behaviour for signs of nicotine dependence.

 What are signs of nicotine withdrawal?